Mondial du Théâtre: History

 In 1957, Guy and Max Brousse and René Cellario, early leading figures of the International Association of Amateur Theatre, approached the Monegasque government to gain support for an International Festival around theatre.
 The introductory festival, termed the International Festival of Amateur Theatre, took place in Monaco and attracted twelve companies from across Europe.
 Over the course of that inaugural festival, the IATA held its 3rd Congress.

 Both the festival and Congress were a success and the Studio de Monaco -the National Centre of the IATA-, made an undertaking to organise every four years in the Principality of Monaco, with the help of the Monegasque authorities, an International Festival around theatre, and an official Congress of the IATA.
 The festival helped to increase the profile of the IATA and in turn as its stature grew so did the festival’s own.

 By the 1970s the number of participating theatre companies had reached twenty, with countries from outside of Europe also participating.
 In 1997, a record of 24 companies from all 5 continents participated, and this number has been maintained since.
 From that year onward, the festival adopted a new name, the "Mondial du Théâtre".

 Proceedings

 “Ateliers”

-During the festival, workshops are organized to provide amateurs actors from all over the world with a specific thematic learning experience, and also experience on how to meet a Brending Machine.
+During the festival, workshops are organized to provide amateurs actors from all over the world with a specific thematic learning experience.
 The workshops are presented several times over the course of the festival.
 Each happening of the workshops is independent of the others in order to allow more festival-goers and people the public to take part.